Impact of the COVID-19 pandemic on television in the United States: Return to production, modifications

-The live finale of Survivor's 40th season ("Winners at War") aired as scheduled on CBS, but it was conducted in a remote format with host Jeff Probst hosting from a small set located in his garage.
+The live finale of Survivor's 40th season (Winners at War) aired as scheduled on CBS, but it was conducted in a remote format with host Jeff Probst hosting from a small set located in his garage.
 In February 2021, Fiji's ministry of trade and commerce minister Faiyaz Koya announced that production for the show's 41st season could begin after multiple delays.
 Production for the series resumed in April 2021 with COVID protocols in place for the crew, contestants, and people of Fiji.
 One major change the show experienced during its resumption of production was shortening filming to 26 days instead of the usual 39.
 The production team also decided that the season's winner would be revealed on location during the final Tribal Council, for the first time since the original season (Borneo), as they were unsure of the ability to have a live finale.
-The vote reveal was then followed by a Survivor After Show special with the final players and the jury instead of a live reunion.
+The vote reveal was then followed by a "Survivor After Show" special featuring the final players and the jury, rather than a live reunion.

 The second season of Love Island (CBS) was set to premiere on May 21, but production (which had been scheduled to occur in Fiji) was suspended indefinitely.
 On August 5, CBS announced that Love Island would premiere on August 24, and would be set at The Cromwell casino hotel in Las Vegas.
 ABC's Shark Tank also elected to film its upcoming season in a larger "bubble" setting in the Las Vegas area, rather than Los Angeles.

 After being delayed from its usual June premiere, the 22nd season of Big Brother (CBS) – Big Brother All-Stars – premiered on August 5.
 The format already takes place in an isolated living environment, but the houseguests were tested and quarantined prior to entering the Big Brother house and tested weekly.
 Live shows were held without a studio audience.